vmusulainen/TexasHoldemPoker/readme.md

 * No bids
 * Card combinations are Flash, Straight, Three of kind, Two pairs, Pair, High card.

+Exercise doesn't specify app UI, so I did not spend time on nice look.

-The application uses following lib/frameworks:
+The application uses following lib/frameworks (its are placed in lib/):

 * jquery for manipulations with DOM;
 * underscorejs for work with collections;
 * twitter bootstrap as html/css framework;
 * jasminejs as testing framework;

-Exercise doesn't specify app UI, so I did not spend time on nice look.

 # Installation
 Just clone repository.